eslint/markdown/README.md

 If you are using an `eslint.config.js` file, then you can run ESLint as usual and it will pick up file patterns in your config file.
 The `--ext` option is not available when using flat config.

-If you are using an `.eslintrc.*` file, then you can run ESLint as usual and it will pick up file extensions specified in `overrides[].files` patterns in config files.

 ### Autofixing